-When you first deploy Tenable Core, Tenable provides a default server certificate for accessing the Tenable Core and application interfaces.
+When you first deploy Tenable Core, Tenable provides a default server certificate for accessing the Tenable Core interface.

 Tip: By default, Tenable Core uses separate certificates for Tenable Core and OT Security.
 For information about the OT Security application certificate, see the OT Security Documentation.